jundalisay/sp/content/en/research/yogananda/autobiography/chapter-44b.md

 Later I initiated the group into the liberating technique of Kriya Yoga.

 The Mahatma has reverently studied all world religions.

+Gandhi’s nonviolent convictions are based on 3 main sources:

+1. The Jain scriptures
+2. The Biblical New Testament
-The Jain scriptures, the Biblical New Testament, and the sociological writings of Tolstoy 44-11 are the three main sources of Gandhi’s nonviolent convictions.
+3. The sociological writings of Tolstoy

 He has stated his credo thus:

-I believe the Bible, the Koran, and the Zend-Avesta 44-12 to be as divinely inspired as the Vedas.
+I believe the Bible, the Koran, and the Zend-Avesta to be as divinely inspired as the Vedas.
 I believe in the institution of Gurus, but in this age millions must go without a Guru, because it is a rare thing to find a combination of perfect purity and perfect learning.
 But one need not despair of ever knowing the truth of one’s religion, because the fundamentals of Hinduism as of every great religion are unchangeable, and easily understood.

 I believe like every Hindu in God and His oneness, in rebirth and salvation. . . .
 I can no more describe my feeling for Hinduism than for my own wife.
 She moves me as no other woman in the world can.
 Not that she has no faults; I daresay she has many more than I see myself.
 But the feeling of an indissoluble bond is there.
 Even so I feel for and about Hinduism with all its faults and limitations.
 Nothing delights me so much as the music of the Gita, or the Ramayana by Tulsidas.
 When I fancied I was taking my last breath, the Gita was my solace.